 Notice how the second line of the equation above can be obtained simply by swapping the factors in the tensor product, thus, in what follows, we will focus on the first line.
 In the case $b=0$ the first line of \eqref{eq:picoprod2} above becomes

-which the readers familiar with the literature on $\kappa$-Minkowski space-time will recognize as the co-product for generators of spatial translations of the $\kappa$-Poincaré algebra in the Majid-Ruegg or {\it bicrossproduct} basis \cite{Majid:1994cy}.
+which the readers familiar with the literature on $\kappa$-Minkowski space-time will recognize as the co-product for generators of spatial translations of the $\kappa$-Poincar\'e algebra in the Majid-Ruegg or {\it bicrossproduct} basis \cite{Majid:1994cy}.
 In this basis the co-product for the generators of time translations is undeformed as is for our stochastic process in equation \eqref{cpp0}, and it can be shown that such co-products are associated to a choice of normal ordering needed to define the product of non-commutative plane waves on $\kappa$-Minkowski space-time where the time coordinate is always put to the right \cite{Agostini:2003vg}.
 For $b=\frac{1}{2}$ instead the first line of \eqref{eq:picoprod2} reads